 Garmin’s sleep score is a lifestyle-oriented metric compatible with a handful of its advanced fitness wearables.

-- Fēnix 6 and Fēnix 6 solar series
+- Fēnix 6 and Fēnix 6 solar series and above Fenix models

 - Descent MK2 series